Best Free AI Tools

 What it does

-Lets you upload CSV/Excel files and ask questions in plain English to get charts, statistics, and insights automatically.
+Lets you upload CSV/Excel files and ask questions in simple English to get charts, statistics, and insights automatically.

 Key features